amirmazmi/amirmazmi.github.io/_posts/2017-11-20-McKinsey-hackathon.md

 <br>
 Looking at the data itself, the following is obvious:
 * ID is just a concatenation of the date, hour and junction
 * The only features seems to be the date and time Based on the rules, we are not to infer any other type of information outside of the given dataset, i.e. don't assume holidays which are country specific.

 &emsp;&emsp;After reading in the data, first was to make the junction as a factor so that the data can be split into 4 different dataframes.
 Next, convert datetime strings to POSIX using the lubridate package, the time series features are extracted using the tk_augment_time_series from the package timetk (previously known as timekit).
 The functions extracts so many different layers of information from the datetime string.
+This should be followed by the usual *str()* and *summary()* to review the data.

-&emsp;&emsp;*Read more about timetk https://rdrr.io/cran/timetk/f/README.md.*
+&emsp;&emsp;*[Read more about timetk.]*[2]

 &emsp;&emsp;Before we proceed it is important to remember that just because the data contains timestamps, does not necessarily mean it is the correct timestamp.
 The timestamp could be in UTC where the data was collected in another part of the world.
 This is sometimes the case when working with time series data.

 {% highlight r %}
 # separate data into junctions